 D0150: Non-Half Hourly Meter Technical Details

-NHH MTDs are transferred to a HH MOA when there is a Change of Measurement Class.
+NHH MTDs are transferred to a HH SVA MOA when there is a Change of Measurement Class.

 What will be submitted?

-The new HHMOA should submit for all D0155s received where the D0268 is missing after the EFD for the new HHMOA.
+The new HH SVA MOA should submit for all D0155s received where the D0268 is missing after the EFD for the new HH SVA MOA.

-The new HHMOAs should, on a snapshot day, examine the total portfolio of unique appointments that have been held in the previous 14 months and establish those for which MTDs have not been sent.
+The new HH SVA MOAs should, on a snapshot day, examine the total portfolio of unique appointments that have been held in the previous 14 months and establish those for which MTDs have not been sent.
 This will be based on D0155s received.

 Note: If a D0155 is sent erroneously (and therefore no subsequent Meter Technical Details are likely to be sent) instances where the associated Meter Technical Details are missing should still be reported until it is known to be an erroneous appointment.
 At which time it can be excluded from any future submissions.

-Where a D0155 received by the new HHMOA relates to a newly installed Metering System, this should be included in reporting against standard 1 only.
+Where a D0155 received by the new HH SVA MOA relates to a newly installed Metering System, this should be included in reporting against standard 1 only.

 If a D0155 relates to a de-energised site (identified through the receipt of a D0139), this instance should also only be included in reporting against standard 1.
 A de-energised site can be identified through the D0139 flow.